hunglung2960/Introduction-to-Computer-Science-CS50-Coursework/README.md

 4. Searching news on google map website (Google APIs) -- a website that allows user to search for articles on Google Map

-All problem sets description can be found from http://cs50.tv/2016/fall/#license,psets
+The description of all problem sets, including the "main tasks", can be found from http://cs50.tv/2016/fall/#license,psets